ocaml/dune/post.md

 previous default was 4.
 For opam files, you should remember to add `"-j" jobs` in order to let opam decide.

+## Future of Dune

+Now that we have a good versioning story and with the new testing tools that are emerging, I'm hoping that at some point we will be able to declare that the master of Dune is stable.
+At this point opam releases will just become a monthly or even weekly formality.
+This should make the experience nicer for both developers and users of Dune.

 [mp]:    https://dune.readthedocs.io/en/latest/migration.html
 [env]:   https://dune.readthedocs.io/en/latest/dune-files.html#env
 [defal]: https://dune.readthedocs.io/en/latest/usage.html#default-alias